Manoj-Kamal/Books-Challenge/README.md

         return item
 ```

-To modify the item count edit the CLOSESPIDER_ITEMCOUNT value in the settings.py file
+To modify the item count, edit the CLOSESPIDER_ITEMCOUNT value in the settings.py file

 ```
 CLOSESPIDER_ITEMCOUNT = 750 //current value